gobeyondidentity/customer-docs/docs/version-control/configurie-macos-device-with-version-control-id.md

 last_update:
    date: 02/08/2022
    author: Patricia McPhee
-draft: true
+draft: false
 doc_type: how-to
 displayed_sidebar: secureWorkforceSidebar
 ---

 Once the version control ID has been created, it can be applied to devices.
-The version control ID is generated when the [version control policy](/docs/secure-work/workforce-settings/version-control/managing-the-authenticator-versions-allowed-on-devices) is created.
+The version control ID is generated when the version control policy is created.
 It references the local Platform Authenticator to the appropriate policy allowing you to have more than one version control policy associated with different sets of Platform Authenticators.

 To configure the device with the version control ID, run the `BIConfigure` command line utility (via MDM).
 This command can also be used get the version control ID and to clear version control restrictions.